boicenathan/Languages/README.md

 each game in the console.
 If using the extension specified below, you can also see the runtime.

+By default each program will run 5 games of 1,000,000 'flips' each game.

 ## Setup
 If you're using VSCode you can easily compile, if need be, and run each of the files.
 To do this just install the